-I’ve always maintained that WordPress is one of the most user friendly content management systems, especially for the non-tech savvy.
-I’ve boasted on several occasions that you can create WordPress sites and handle a reasonably high amount of traffic.
-Apart from its remarkable user friendliness, WordPress can be used for a multitude of purposes.
+WordPress is one of the most user-friendly content management systems, especially for the non-tech savvy.
+I’ve boasted that you can create WordPress sites and handle a reasonably high amount of traffic on several occasions.
+Apart from its remarkable user-friendliness, you can use WordPress for many purposes.

-Please note, some of these websites may not rank as highly as you might expect on say Alexa.
-If that is the case for any particular website I’ve included, it happens to cover a niche that isn’t as popular or there aren’t any better WordPress based websites in the particular niche.
+Some of these websites may not rank as highly as you might expect on Similarweb.
+If that is the case for any particular website here, it happens to cover a niche that isn’t as popular or there aren’t any better WordPress websites in the particular niche.

-The reasoning or the motivation behind this post, is to not only demonstrate the power of WordPress in terms of ability to create high/medium traffic sites.
-But also to demonstrate WordPress’s usability across a wide spectrum of possible purposes and to show how organisations, corporations, small businesses, non profits, pop stars and athletes use WordPress for their online platforms.
+The reasoning or the motivation behind this post is to not only demonstrate the power of WordPress in terms of its ability to create high-traffic sites but also to demonstrate WordPress’s usability across a wide spectrum of possible purposes and to show how organizations, corporations, small businesses, nonprofits, pop stars and athletes use WordPress for their online platforms.

 In no particular order, here are some awesome websites which run on WordPress.

-An awesome news outlet born in 2012 to deliver news to business men and women across the world and cover every aspect of the new global economy.
-This website was created and designed to meet the needs of the modern web, where people reading the news are constantly on the move, so naturally it looks great on tablets and mobile phones.
+An awesome news outlet born in 2012 to deliver business news worldwide and cover every aspect of the new global economy.
+This website was created and designed to meet the needs of the modern web, where people reading the news are constantly on the move.
+Thus, it naturally looks great on tablets and smartphones.

-The website is minimal as are the menus, there is little to no distraction and the website enhances readability.
-Individual posts are dominated on the top by a single full screen image that provides an initial perspective and a glimpse into the topic of the post.
-But what follows after it, is great content with well chosen typography and few images.
+The website is minimal, as are the menus; there is little to no distraction and the website enhances readability.
+A single full-screen image dominates individual posts.
+These posts provide an initial perspective and a glimpse into the post’s topic.
+But what follows after it is great content with well-chosen typography and few images.

-The website also seems to operate on an infinite scroll which is great for reading continuity, it reduces the burden on menus for navigation of the site.
+The website also seems to operate on an infinite scroll, which is great for reading continually.
+It reduces the burden on menus for navigation of the site.